 We are constantly improving our suite of translation tools and the Company Dictionary is no different.
 Here are some key upgrades we’ve made to the process of compiling your terminology management system:

 Text United has added three types of access within a company; Administrator, Power User, and User.
 ‘Users’ can search and preview terms in the Company Dictionary, however, they cannot make changes to the terminology.
 ‘Power Users’ and ‘Administrators’ have unrestricted access to the Company Dictionary.
 They can add new terms, accept or reject translations, and add details to terms like pictures or descriptions.

 #2.
 Domain Control

-The domain of a term is now shown in the company dictionary.
-It’s also available to preview for each term in the translation editor.
+The domain of a term is now shown in the Company Dictionary.
+Each term is also available to preview in the Translation Editor.

 #4.
 Preview details for Terminology Proposals

 Your terminology repository will contain all the terms from across your various project glossaries (upon completion) in one place.
 This includes any that you may have imported or users added manually.
 These terms are automatically added to your project’s glossary and will be displayed as proposals on the right side of the Translation Editor.

 If a term has been further detailed, both you and the translator will be able to preview it here.
 This will help to effortlessly provide access to detailed terms to decide which work best for the project context.